Juice Boy Videos

-Likewise, in an age in which the perception of self in the context of external events, filtered though instanteous social feedback loops that are becoming more often than not algorithmically designed by minions of what author Shoshana Zuboff calls “surveillance capitalism”; neoliberal agents personified by big data tech and social media firms such as Google, Microsoft, Amazon, Palantir, and Facebook, whom not only deploy predictive algorithms to manipulate one’s perception of a universe seemingly composed of sets of often conflicting “facts”, but also use the results of those perceptions, scraped from everyday digital transactions and encounters, to forecast both group and individual behavior patterns within the real world – in her words being “informated“.
+Likewise, in an age in which the perception of self in the context of external events, filtered though instanteous social feedback loops that are becoming more often than not algorithmically manipulated by minions of what author Shoshana Zuboff calls “surveillance capitalism”; neoliberal agents personified by big data tech and social media firms such as Google, Microsoft, Amazon, Palantir, and Facebook, whom not only deploy predictive algorithms to manipulate one’s perception of a universe seemingly composed of sets of often conflicting “facts”, but also use the results of those perceptions, scraped from everyday digital transactions and encounters, to forecast both group and individual behavior patterns within the real world – in her words being “informated“.
 Thus each of us has to determine whether or not this self-image, manufactured from accumulated memories, imposed perceptions and accumulated physical possessions, which we have given our name to, coupled with the veneer we have cloaked ourselves in socially as our “identity”, is in essence either a singularity or a chimera; Fact or Fiction.
-This act of “Faith” – in who we are and/or what we have become along with the name we inhabit – burdened by the weight of years – might in fact just be a folk tale [байка] as well, created via a media-fabricated, pan-endemic, economically-stimulated addiction for seeking validation through what or whom we “possess” or are possessed by; a state in which we are compelled to derive selfhood solely from our perceived socio-economic status as individuals, and not collectively as members of the human race.
+This act of “Faith” – in who we are and/or what we have become along with the name we inhabit – burdened by the hubris of just being alive – might in fact just be a folk tale [байка] as well, created via a media-fabricated, pan-endemic, economically-driven addiction for seeking validation through what or whom we “possess” or are possessed by; a state in which we are compelled to derive selfhood solely from our perceived socio-economic status as individuals, and not collectively as members of the human race.

 “We can no longer tell the difference between illusion and reality; indeed when a version of reality is not verified on our electronic screens and by our reality manipulators it does not exist.
 The skillful creation of illusion and the manipulation of our emotional response, actions that profit the elites to our financial and political detriment, have seeped into religion, education, journalism, politics and culture.
 They solidify mob rule and magical thinking.”